Key takeaways

-Access control systems come in all sorts of shapes and sizes, one of them being an intercom call box.
+Access control systems, including an intercom call box, come in various shapes and sizes.
 Call boxes for apartments and commercial properties have been in use for years.

-However, are intercom call boxes the best access control solution for your property?
-No matter if you’re developing a new building or plan to retrofit a building entry system into your existing property, we’ll cover everything you need to know about intercom call boxes.
+However, are call boxes the best access control solution for your property?
+Whether you’re developing a new building or plan to retrofit a building entry system into your existing property, we’ll cover everything you need to know about intercom call boxes.

 In this guide, we cover: